scaleway/docs-content/README.md

 **Reference documentation:** we provide pertinent details about a specific subject.

-The website's staging environment is accessible at: https://scaleway-docs.s3-website.fr-par.scw.cloud/

 ## ✏️ **Contributing**

 [**Follow the link**](./docs/CONTRIBUTING.md) to learn more about our contribution processes.